DIY window box planters on a garden shed

 … then wiped off with a rag before the paint dried.

-The paint wash completely toned down the orange of the wood, leaving it nearly the identical tone to the shed wood, offering a more delicate look!
+The paint wash completely toned down the orange piece of wood, leaving it nearly the identical tone to the shed wood, offering a more delicate look!
 Perfect.

 So let’s add one more detail to really finish these window boxes off right…